-It is our thesis that the characteristics of new cloud native environments and applications require new tools and techniques.
-We first develop a benchmarking tool capable of measuring performance in a realistic manner, with all of the storage control operations, application dynamism, and diverse workloads found in these new cloud native environments.
-We then develop new techniques for handling ephemeral data, which is frequently generated by cloud native applications.
+In sum, it is our thesis that the characteristics of new serverless environments and applications require new tools and techniques.
+We first developed a benchmarking tool capable of measuring performance in a realistic manner, with all of the storage control operations, application dynamism, and diverse workloads found in these new serverless environments.
+We then developed new techniques for optimizing the transfer of ephemeral intermediate data, which is frequently generated by serverless applications.
+Finally, we developed a durability cost model to place this ephemeral intermediate data in storage with the cost-optimal level of durability.

 The rest of this thesis proposal is organized as follows: In Chapter 2 we describe our motivation.
 In Chapter 3 we describe related works.
 In Chapter 4 we describe our benchmark framework CNSBench and provide an evaluation of its use.
 In Chapter 5 we describe F3, a storage system optimized for serverless applications.
-We describe our proposed future work in Chapter 6 and conclude this proposal in Chapter 7.
+In Chapter 6 we describe SDCM and execution system for placing serverless data at different levels of storage durability.
+In Chapter 7 we finish with our conclusions and thoughts on possible future research directions.